-If you're looking to earn a little more and gain some serious work experience, apply for temp or part-time positions at companies you’re hoping to join.
-Or simply apply for relevant jobs that’ll give you some insight to your future profession – for example take on a part-time role as an accounts executive.
-However, don’t sweat it if your part-time gig has little to no links to your chosen field of study, as you’d still be able to elaborate on all the invaluable soft skills you’ve gained when you go for future interviews.
+If you're looking to earn a little more, apply for temp or part-time positions that are relevant to your intended profession.
+On the other hand, even if your part-time gig isn’t really related to your chosen field, you’d still be able to elaborate on the invaluable soft skills you’ve gained when you go for future interviews.

 Playing it right

-You’ve graduated and started applying for jobs, yet news of the economic slowdown have yet to die down, so what should you do?
+News of the economic slowdown have yet to die down, so what should you do?
 Continue applying, of course!
 Even if you get wind of companies going through hiring freezes, or having fewer job openings, press on.
-Even in times of trouble, most companies will still keep the broader picture in mind and be on a lookout for fresh new talent to bring onboard.
+Most companies will still keep the broader picture in mind and be on a lookout for fresh new talent even in times of trouble.

 One of the most important things to remember when you’re applying for jobs – recession or none – is to manage your expectations of what you’ll actually land straight out of school.
-Try and keep an open mind throughout the job searching process, as you’ll never know if an unchartered path would bring you further in your career.
+Try and keep an open mind throughout the job searching process!

 You could always work towards getting internal transfers to a role that you had initially aimed for.
 Alternatively, there’s no harm in widening your network – someone from your current line could have contacts to a company offering your ideal role.